Loading...

 So let's move on to the second part of the lesson, which is all about making your green mac and cheese.

-And to make this, we're gonna use a number of different food skills.
+And to make this, we're gonna use a number of different food skills, and the first one is measuring, which is really important.

-And we need to make sure when we use the weighing scales, it starts and says zero to begin with.
+So we're gonna be weighing ingredients like the pasta, for example, and we need to make sure when we use the weighing scales, it starts and says zero to begin with.

-And we need to make sure you put the jug in a flat surface before you measure it, just so that you can read the measure off the side of the jug.
+We're also gonna be using a measuring jug to measure the milk, and we need to make sure you put the jug on a flat surface before you measure it, just so that you can read the measure up the side of the jug.

-So we're gonna be grating, and we're gonna be using a grater held on a chopping board and we need to hold it down really firmly as well.
+We're also going to be grating and slicing, so we're gonna be grating, and we're gonna be using a grater held in a chopping board, and we need to hold it down really firmly as well.

 And we're also going to be slicing.

-And be careful, remember the knife is sharp.
+And be careful, remember the knife is sharp, but these are safe cutting techniques.

-It's C, isn't it?
 You can tell by the way the hand is positioned like a claw.

 Well done.

-So also to make the mac and cheese, we're going to be using the hob.
+So also to make the mac and cheese, we're going to be using the hob, and we're going to be boiling the macaroni in a saucepan in the boiling water.

-So we're gonna bring the water to a boil, and then add the macaroni to it.
+So we're gonna bring the water to a boil and then add the macaroni to it.

-And then when it's boiling, we're gonna reduce the heat, so it simmers and cooks.
+And then when it's boiling, we're gonna reduce the heat so it simmers and cooks.

-And you can see here in the picture, we're draining the macaroni in a sink using a colander.
+We're also then going to drain the macaroni, and you can see here in the picture, we're draining the macaroni in a sink using a colander, but you need to be really careful because the water is boiling hot and the steam is hot too.

-And also you need to think about when you're moving the macaroni, put the colander back on top of the saucepan when you move around the room, just so there's no drips of boiling hot water.
+And also, you need to think about when you're moving the macaroni, put the colander back on top of the saucepan when you move around the room, just so there's no drips of boiling hot water.

 So let's have another quick check.

 So what equipment is used to boil and drain the pasta?
-A, B, C, D?
-Yes, that's right.

-We use a saucepan, don't we, to boil the pasta.
+We use a saucepan, don't we, to boil the pasta?

 How about draining?
-Yes, that's right.

-We use a colander to drain.
+We'll use a colander to drain.

 Well done.

-So add some milk off the heat, let it absorb, put it back on the heat to cook it, and that way, you'll produce a really good roux sauce.
+So add some milk off the heat, let it absorb, put it back on the heat to cook it, and that way you'll produce a really good roux sauce.

 And if your roux sauce is too thick, just add a little bit of extra milk.